-Protect the tranquil qualities of Kinlochard and shores of Loch Ard, with support for more community facilities and infrastructure to support visitors whilst not attracting greater numbers.
+Protect the tranquil qualities of Kinlochard and shores of Loch Ard, with support for more community facilities and infrastructure to support visitors arriving by active and sustainable travel modes whilst not attracting greater numbers.
 Some potential for small-scale camping around Kinlochard.